Technologicat/mcpyrate/README.md

 Hence, non-monotonicity occurs if a block (or decorator) macro adds new AST nodes *after* existing AST nodes that originate from lines below the macro invocation node itself in the unexpanded source file.

 (Note that the non-monotonicity, when present at all, is mild; it's local to each block.)

+### I tried making a Debian package out of an app that uses `mcpyrate`, and it's not working?

+The standard `postinst` script for Debian packages creates bytecode cache files using `py3compile` (and/or `pypy3compile`).

+These bytecode cache files are invalid, because they are compiled without using `mcpyrate`.
+This prevents the installed package from running.
+It will report that it can't find `macros`.
+To make things worse, a regular user won't be able to remove the bytecode cache files, which are owned by `root`.

+In order to fix this problem, you must provide a custom `postinst` script that generates the cache files using `mcpyrate`.
+One possible solution is to invoke the script in a way that all, or at least most, of the modules are imported.
+This will force the generation of the bytecode cache files.

 ## Macro expansion error reporting